-3. Invest in R&I: ensuring that the UK can achieve it's innovation ambitions
+3. Invest in R&I: ensuring that future CRM demand is met

-The UK Government has in its Industrial Strategy set out four Grand Challenges to put the UK at the forefront of the industries of the future, and is developing ambitious missions to tackle these.8 It is worth noting that tackling each of these challenges - AI & data, ageing society, clean growth and the future of mobility - will rely on technological developments that are all expected to heavily rely on CRMs.
+The UK Government has in its Industrial Strategy set out four Grand Challenges to put the UK at the forefront of the industries of the future, and is developing ambitious missions to tackle these.
+It is worth noting that tackling each of these challenges - AI & data, ageing society, clean growth and the future of mobility - will rely on technological developments that are all expected to heavily rely on CRMs.

-To ensure that the UK is in a position to achieve its strategic innovation ambitions, sufficient investment in research (and training of researchers) towards the substitution of CRMs and the separation of materials at scale should be made to avoid supply shortages of CRMs.
+To ensure that the UK is in a position to deliver its strategic innovation ambitions, funding budgets for research (and training of researchers) towards the substitution of CRMs and the separation of materials at scale should be set to match the projected demand of CRMs.
 This will require development of new materials to substitute CRMs, collaborative work with designers to enable design for circularity including resuse and recovery of product components and recycling of CRMs, and scale-up of recovery processes.
 CRMs are lost as waste products from currently-used recovery processes that focus on recovery of metals such as gold, platinum and copper.
 Extraction processes that would enable a much broader range of materials, including CRMs, to be recovered have been developed at laboratory scale, but investment is needed for these to be commercialised.

-4. Product requirements: requiring lifecycle impact reporting, ecodesign and product labelling
+4. Product requirements: requiring lifecycle impact reporting, eco-design and product labelling